GRAND RAPIDS, Mich. - As part of Parenting Week, we gathered a group of parents to talk about how they raise their children in West Michigan.

 13 ON YOUR SIDE's Jennifer Pascua sat down with Monica Valentine, Rachel Lee, Erin Wiseman Parkin, Bo Torres and Matt Haviland for a roundtable talk at Grand Rapids Public Library.

-Monica Valentine, a single parent to 13-year-old daughter:
+Monica Valentine, single parent to 13-year-old girl told Jen:

-Rachel Lee, a single parent to 7 and 9-year-old boys, had this to say:
+Rachel Lee, single parent to 7 and 9-year-old boys had this to say:

 ►Make it easy to keep up to date with more stories like this.
 Download the 13 ON YOUR SIDE app now.